Three questions behavioral health practices must ask

 Valant published an ICD-10 cheat sheet for behavioral health, which can be found here.

-Taking on a new EHR system is no small undertaking, so it is worth considering how growth has impacted your practice, how your current technology performs, and how readily it can respond to industry changes.
+Taking on a new EHR system is no small feat, so it is worth considering how growth has impacted your practice, how your current technology performs, and how readily it can respond to industry changes.
 Practices that have a better understanding of where they stand in relation to these things will have an easier time determining if it’s time to upgrade.